 - Balancing airflow across large spaces

-Role of Automation and IoT in HVAC
+How Automation and IoT Affect HVAC

 The integration of automation and IoT (Internet of Things) is a major advancement in industrial HVAC.